 - Obscenity, Prostitution, Indecency, and Underage Materials

 This section will evaluate core content-related concerns with the production and distribution of sexually-explicit material.
 Pornography is legal, and constitutionally protected under the First Amendment.
 Obscenity is illegal, and can result in serious criminal penalties.
 The difference between the two is governed by the Miller Test, which focuses on whether the content is patently offensive, appeals to the prurient interest in sex, and whether it lacks serious literary, artistic, scientific, or political value.
-Even pure written material can be deemed obscene, under current case law.
+Even cartoons or pure text can be deemed obscene, under current case law.
 Adult website operators must be intimately familiar with the Miller Test, and avoid publication of obscene materials.
 The production of erotic material is also likely protected by the First Amendment, although only 2 states have court rulings which affirm the legality of adult content production; California and New Hampshire.
-In other states, the potential applicability of prostitution laws to the act of paying individuals to engage in sexual activity is unsettled.
-Indecent materials are legal for adults to view, but can be illegal if made available to children.
+In other states, the potential applicability of prostitution laws to the act of paying adults to engage in sexual activity is unsettled.
+Indecent materials are legal for adults to view and publish, but can be illegal if made available to children.
 Online age verification is a difficult issue, since existing technology limits the ability of a website operator to identify the age of the individual behind the computer keyboard or smart phone.
+However, advances in technology and database information has allowed for more effective online age verification options.
 We permit our clients to use the patented birthdateverifier.com device for online age verification.
-Other solutions exist, but none are perfect.
-Bio-metrics and other technology will eventually make it easier to identify the age of website users.
+Other solutions exist, but none are foolproof.
+Bio-metrics (such as fingerprints or facial recognition) will eventually make it easier to identify the age of website users.
 A more serious issue arises with the age of persons depicted in sexually explicit material.
 Child pornography and exploitation offenses are some of the most serious crimes in the nation, at both the state and federal levels.
 Adult website operators must make every effort to ensure that underage materials are not published on their sites.
 Apparent underage material posted to a website by third parties must be reported by the website operator to the CyberTip Hotline, operated by NCMEC, pursuant to 18 U.S.C. s.
 2258A.
 Even if all performers are over 18, webmasters should never promote their content as including any child pornography, 'lolita' or 'underage' material.
 Federal 'pandering' laws have been used to prosecute online advertisers who promote erotic material as depicting underage individuals even if all models are over 18.
 However, erotic content which involves performers who happen to look young, but are over 18, is not illegal.
 Attempts to make such 'virtual' child pornography illegal have been rejected by the U.S. Supreme Court, as a violation of the First Amendment.

 - Website Contracts, Policies, Terms, and Conditions